Chinese Chive Scrambled Eggs

-Chinese Chive Eggs is a humble Chinese home dishes that tastes super delicious.
-With just two main ingredients—eggs and Chinese chives—you get a soft, savory omelette that’s incredibly quick to whip up and full of fiber.
+Chinese Chive Scrambled Eggs is a humble Chinese home dishes that tastes super delicious.
+With just two main ingredients: eggs and Chinese chives, you get a soft, savory scrambled eggs that’s incredibly quick to whip up and full of fiber.
 When I want something fast, comforting, and fuss-free, this is what I make.

 Why You Will Love This Recipe